 Yordanos joined Watsi on February 11th, 2015.
 Six years ago, Yordanos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Yordanos' most recent donation traveled 8,600 miles to support Pel, a bag weaver and refugee from Thailand, to fund sight-restoring lens replacement surgery.
+Yordanos' most recent donation traveled 8,500 miles to support Maripet, a 9-year-old girl from Kenya, to fund brain surgery.

 Yordanos has funded healthcare for 82 patients in 12 countries.